fracho123/annewired60/readme.md

 # annewired60

-The annewired60 is a 60% handdwired setup that:
+The annewired60 is a 60% handwired setup that:

 * Uses a Proton C for usb C support.
 * Has QMK support.